99 GAL Friends of Yamhill County

 Meals on Wheels: Summer Treats

-This second grant funded the distribution of gift bags with various treats as well as small dahlia bouquets with vases to 120 Meals on Wheels clients in McMinnville, Newberg, and Sheridan.
-As with the holiday bags, an unexpected gift in addition to the regular meal delivery fosters a sense of inclusion and brings joy to the recipients.
+Our second grant funded the cost of assembling gift bags with various treats as well as small dahlia bouquets with vases.
+The bags and flowers were distributed to 120 Meals on Wheels clients in McMinnville, Newberg, and Sheridan.
+This unexpected gift in addition to the regular meal delivery fosters a sense of inclusion and brings joy to the recipients.

-Northwest Senior and Disability Services & Housing Authority of Yamhill County
+Northwest Senior and Disability Services (NWSDS) & Housing Authority of Yamhill County

 Tai Chi Classes for Arthritis and Fall Prevention

-This grant funds Tai Chi classes held at two different sites in McMinnville for the first time.
+Our grant funded Tai Chi classes held for the first time at two different sites in McMinnville.
 Tai Chi is known to help relieve symptoms and improve the quality of life for people with arthritis.
-Also, given that falls are the #1 cause of injury for older adults, and that there are currently limited programs of this nature in Yamhill County, these classes are an important step toward preventing falls and injury that could lead to institutionalization.
+Also, given that falls are the #1 cause of injury for older adults, and that there are currently limited programs of this nature in Yamhill County, these classes were an important step toward preventing falls and injury that could lead to institutionalization.

 Positive Intergenerational Pen Pal (PIPP) Program

-This innovative, ambitious program connects approximately 250 second-grade students in Yamhill County with 250 older adults as pen pals.
-The grant funds 500 colorful writing kits that contain 10+ blank cards and envelopes, pens and pencils, stickers, and mailboxes for the classrooms.
-As the participants establish connections over the period of the school year, the benefits are many and profound in terms of intergenerational learning as well as alleviating loneliness and social isolation among the elderly.
+This innovative, ambitious program connected approximately 250 second-grade students in Yamhill County with 250 older adults as pen pals.
+Our grant funded 500 colorful writing kits that contained 10+ blank cards and envelopes, pens and pencils, stickers, and mailboxes for the classrooms.
+As the participants established connections month by month over the period of the school year, the benefits were many and profound in terms of intergenerational learning as well as alleviating loneliness and social isolation among the elderly.

 Women's Health